MathematicusLucian/f1-app/README.md

 # f1-stats UI and API
 ### Angular, Flask, Docker.
+- Select a specific race event
+- Visualisations that allow us to understand what happened during the race.
+- Elements of the available data that help a user's understanding.
+- Visualisation with an interactive tool - ideally providing levels of detail.

+You can use any language you like to produce the application, which should be returned by email.
+Ideally the solution should run in a docker container that manages and localises the project dependencies and it should work with any modern browser.

 Features:
 - Project structure supports multiple Dev environments with the usage of `.env` variable and `docker.compose.yml` files.